Special offer celebrates NZ Herald Premium third birthday

 Our award-winning newsroom continues to produce some of the biggest and most important stories from around Aoteaora.

-Among the exclusive Premium stories we've published recently were Kurt Bayer's gripping investigation into the mysterious disappearance of Lachie Jones, the 3-year-old who was found floating face up in an oxidation pond south of his home in Gore.
-While police ruled it an accidental drowning, Lachie's father believes something more sinister happened to his son.
+Among the exclusive Premium stories we've published recently was the story of 11-year-old Charlie Ford's fight for a "miracle drug" to ease the symptoms of cystic fibrosis - a life-threatening, debilitating genetic condition.
+Through tears, his father Glenn Ford said it was "really cruel" Charlie had been dealt the card of cystic fibrosis.
+Without Trikafta, "his life will just be cut short," Glenn said.
+The drug is not publicly funded in New Zealand and costs about $330,000 per year.

 For two years New Zealanders have been navigating through the fog of a global pandemic that's been affecting our lives personally as well as professionally.
-During this time the number of Kiwis struggling with poor mental wellbeing has risen sharply, leading the Herald to launch Great Minds, a major editorial project examining the state of our mental health.
-The series features in-depth investigations as well as personal stories such as that of Stacey, a 12-year-old Auckland girl plagued by "nightmare" OCD sparked by Covid.
+During this time the number of Kiwis struggling with poor mental wellbeing has risen sharply, leading NZME to launch Great Minds, a major editorial project examining the state of our mental health.
+The series features in-depth investigations as well as personal stories such as that of Frankie Perry who hoped telling her story would prevent others from experiencing what she had gone through.
+Frankie felt her anxiety levels increase when returning to school after the March 2020 lockdown and her anxiety led to a hospital admission before she sought mental health support available through youth service Whetū Marewa.

-Earlier this month senior political correspondent Audrey Young broke open the story surrounding the real reason Louisa Wall quit politics.
-This was quickly followed by expert commentary from our political editor Claire Trevett looking at the legacy Wall left behind.
+In one of a number of property reports we shared the story of Tauranga's Tony Cranson who, perched on a brown La-Z-Boy chair in the lounge of his modest unit, defied the typical image of a successful property investor.
+But the 73-year-old former firefighter owned 17 houses.
+He bought his first rental propoerty with the $3000 he had left when his marriage ended, along with a loan.

-In a months-long investigation Herald reporter Tom Dillane explored the circumstances surrounding the death of 24-year-old professional cyclist Olivia Podmore.
-Her death the day after the Tokyo Games shocked the nation, leading Dillane to speak to friends, family and numerous sources inside and out of Cycling NZ about how a string of personal and professional disappointments all silently converged to a tragic end.
+We looked back at the grounding of the Rena on the 10th anniversary of the disaster - New Zealand's worst maritime environmental disaster and the world's second costliest ship salvage.
+We also broke the news the Rena captain Mauro Balomaga was now teaching maritime students how to pilot ships, a decade after he was sentenced to seven months' jail for his role in the grounding of the cargo ship.

 And it's not just first-class journalism that Herald Premium delivers.

-A Premium subscription also lets you have your say by commenting on selected articles and participating in live Q&As with experts on the hottest topics of the day, whether that's about media 'bias' or Covid-19.
-Be sure to keep an eye out as our experts Liam Dann and Anne Gibson take your questions in a housing Q&A today, Friday April 29.
+A Premium subscription also lets you have your say by commenting on selected articles and participating in live Q&As with experts on the hottest topics of the day, whether that's about skills shortages or how to ask for a pay rise.

 Subscribers also get access to exclusive newsletters, including our Premium News Briefing that tells you everything you need to know for the day by the time you've made your first coffee, and our weekly Opinion newsletter that rounds up the mood among our columnists and commenters.